f5devcentral/volterra-workshop-10x/docs/class3/module1/lab2/lab2.rst

       "type": "user"
     }

+* If needed, you can switch to the EMEA-SE subs : az account set --subscription "f5-AZR_4261_SALES_EMEA_SE"

 * Clone this Git to your laptop (dev branch) : https://github.com/f5devcentral/volterra-workshop-10x
 * In the ``dev`` branch, enter to the folder ``labs-content/class3/terraform``